Carnage in Kabul adds to US challenges in Afghanistan

-(CNN)Afghanistan has observed a day of mourning for the 103 people killed in the bombing of a Kabul hospital on Saturday.
-It was the latest in a sequence of devastating attacks, underlining the difficulties the Trump administration faces as it reiterates Washington's security commitment in Afghanistan.
+(CNN)Afghans had only just observed a day of mourning for 103 people killed by an ambulance packed with explosives when attackers struck again, this time targeting a military base in the capital Kabul.

+The attacks underline the difficulties the Trump administration faces as it reiterates Washington's security commitment in Afghanistan.

-Saturday's attack follows a gun battle last week at the Intercontinental Hotel in Kabul, which left 22 people dead, a suicide attack on the offices of Save the Children in Jalalabad, and an assault on a cultural center in Kabul at the end of last month that killed more than 40 people.
+In just one month, militants have targeted the Intercontinental Hotel in Kabul, the offices of British aid agency Save the Children in Jalalabad, and a Shia cultural center in Kabul.

 A year ago President Donald Trump spoke with US troops in Afghanistan -- hours after his inauguration.
 "I'm with you all the way ... we're going to do it together," he told them.
 It was a sentiment he repeated in condemning Saturday's attack.
 Gen. Joseph Votel -- who leads US Central Command and was in Kabul when the bombing occurred -- insisted "it does not impact our commitment to Afghanistan" and that victory is "absolutely" possible.